rrogge/sid-signal-processing/README.md

 ![](Images/SID Workflow 2.png)

-Carefully inspection of SID plots gives a list of SID signals.
-Once a month I perform a simple workflow to create a SID report for AAVSO from the SID signal data stored in a Numbers spreadsheet:
+Inspection of SID plots gives me a list of SID signals I store in a spreadsheet.
+Once a month I perform a simple workflow to create a SID report for AAVSO from the SID signal data stored in this spreadsheet:

-1. Export spreadsheet as CSV
+1. Export spreadsheet as CSV to **Solar Activity** directory
 1. Prepare AAVSO report
 1. Create AAVSO report

-e.g. the command sequence
+e.g. for August 2016 the command sequence

-    $ cd Solar Activity
-    $ ../Scripts/sid_prepare_aavso_report.py -i SID\ Log-Table.csv -m <MONTH> -y <YEAR> > A143.dat
+    $ Scripts/sid_prepare_aavso_report.py -i Solar\ Activity/SID\ Log-Table.csv -m 8 -y 2016 > A143.dat
-    $ ../Scripts/sid_create_aavso_report.py A143.dat
+    $ Scripts/sid_create_aavso_report.py A143.dat

 results in one file per transmitter ready to send to AAVSO.